 Table of Contents

-1These Programme and Examination Regulations govern the processes and procedures of the courses and examinations of the Master’s Programme for Professionals in Civil-Military Interaction (MCMI).
-2The Master’s Programme is offered by the Helmut-Schmidt-Universität/Universität der Bundeswehr Hamburg (hereafter referred to as the “University”) in cooperation with the Civil-Military Cooperation Centre of Excellence (hereafter CCOE), Brasserskade 227a, 2497 NX The Hague, The Netherlands.
+1These Programme and Examination Regulations govern the processes and procedures of the courses and examinations of the Master’s Programme in Civil-Military Interaction (MCMI).
+2 This Master’s programme is offered by Helmut Schmidt University / University of the Federal Armed Forces Hamburg (hereafter referred to as the “University”) in cooperation with the Civil-Military Cooperation Centre of Excellence (hereafter CCOE), Brasserskade 227a, 2497 NX The Hague, The Netherlands.

 (2) Students who pass the Master’s degree examination will be awarded the degree of Master of Arts (MA).

 (1) 1This programme is offered by the University in cooperation with the CCOE.
 The University’s Faculty of Economics and Social Sciences will have academic responsibility for the programme.
 2This especially includes responsibility for programme quality assurance.

 (2) 1The Centre for Postgraduate Education (ZWW) will be responsible for the organisational support of the MCMI programme. ²This includes assisting with quality assurance and ensuring coordination with other University institutions.